ChristineLiou/Walmart-Store-Sales-Prediction/README.md

 ### Results:
 - There is not specific factor will affect the sales amount, except time.
-- Through two different time seeries model, we could forecast the trend of the future sales amount and the trend.
+- Through two different time series model, we could forecast the trend of the future sales amount and the trend.
 - Based on the FBProphet model, the selling trend is increase.
 And selling amount in February is the floor during a year, but the trend will rapidly go high at the end of a year.
 - Based on the ARIMA model, we could specifically predict the selling amount with pretty well Mean Absolute percentage error.